VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

-To cope up with the larger dataset, we use a larger neural network as well as a larger language model.
-In particular, we utilize an HMM with 350 states.

-\mypar{Surrogate Models.} We use the \netThreeLayerPlus{} architecture for our surrogate networks, which consists of three hidden layers with 400, 300, and 200 neurons.
-Similar to the TIDIGITS experiments, we use a fixed \ac{HMM} during the attack, which is created in advance by training an \ac{ASR} system for $16$ epochs on the clean training set, of which the last epoch enables Viterbi training.
-We use this surrogate \ac{HMM} at the beginning of each step of the attack to train four surrogate networks on the latest version of the poisoned dataset for 20 epochs with a batch size of 32.\footnote{Training converges at 20 epochs.} Similar to the TIDIGITS experiments, we use the Adam~\cite{kingma2014adam} optimizer with a learning rate of $0.0001$ for poison~crafting.
+To fit this dataset, we use a larger neural network as well as a larger language model with 350 states.
+We use the \netThreeLayerPlus{} architecture for our surrogate networks, but with a larger output layer of size $350$ to contain all required phones of the extended language model.
+As before, we use a fixed \ac{HMM} during the attack, which is trained in advance by training an \ac{ASR} system for $16$ epochs on the clean training set, of which the last epoch includes Viterbi training.
+We use this surrogate \ac{HMM} at the beginning of each step of the attack to train four surrogate networks on the latest version of the poisoned dataset for 20 epochs with a batch size of 32.
+We verify that the training converges at 20 epochs.
+We use the Adam~\cite{kingma2014adam} optimizer with a learning rate of $1e^{-4}$ for poison~crafting.

-\mypar{Victim Model.} In our evaluation, the victim uses a network architecture consisting of four hidden layers with 300, 200, 200, and 200 neurons, respectively.
+For the victim, we use a network architecture consisting of four hidden layers with 300, 200, 200, and 200 neurons, respectively.
 The victim trains the \ac{ASR} system from scratch for 31 epochs, of which the eleventh epoch enables Viterbi training.
-For the victim's training, a learning rate of \(0.0004\) and a batch size of 64 is used.
+For the victim's training, a learning rate of $4e^{-4}$ and a batch size of 64 is used.

-\mypar{Results.} We randomly select 15 audio files and for each sample, we pick a random adversarial target word.
-We run \sys{} with a poison budget of \(\poisonbudget=0.02\).
-Table~\ref{table:speechcommands} shows the attack performance for each individual example.
+With a poison budget of \(\poisonbudget=0.02\), \sys{} achieves a success rate of 73.3\% while poisoning only 0.14\,\% of the training set (116.73 seconds of audio).
+Table~\ref{table:speechcommands} shows the attack performance for each example.
+We successfully poisoned 11 of the 15 trials.
+In general, we need to poison more and longer audio sequences with this extended dataset but the attack remains successful in most of the cases.